reyemtm/getbounds/source/_posts/2020-04-09-exporting-agol-feature-services.md

 ]
 ```

-This tool [agol-cache](https://www.npmjs.com/package/agol-cache) is available on npm and GitHub.
-It has not been thoroughly tested, as it does exactly what I need and nothing more.
-For example, while it would be possible to extract domains and values, this tool simply extracts the raw layer properties.
+This project [agol-cache](https://www.npmjs.com/package/agol-cache) is available on npm and GitHub. ~~It has not been thoroughly tested, as it does exactly what I need and nothing more.
+For example, while it would be possible to extract domains and values, this tool simply extracts the raw layer properties.~~ The tool now supports decoding domain values and is used in multiple production environments.

 A sample query using `agol-cache`.